-In 1836 the first step toward creating a separate Tuscaloosa Police Department occurred when the position of Town Marshal was created.
-Originally an elected position it became more of an appointed position over the next several years and was swapped about informally with some years with no Marshal on record, either due to lack of funding or lack of necessity.
+In 1836 the first step toward creating a separate Tuscaloosa Police Department occurred when the town marshal position was created.
+Originally an elected position, it became an appointed position over the next several years and was swapped about informally with some years with no marshal on record, either due to lack of funding or lack of necessity.

-In 1838, the Marshal got some assistance through a City Ordinance establishing the Town Patrol.
-It required all persons living in the City of Tuscaloosa to register with the town Marshal for the purpose of serving on the town patrol.
-The Mayor would select 6 names from the list to serve each week and the selected citizens would have to patrol for four nights during that week.
+In 1838 the marshal got some assistance through a City Ordinance to establish the town patrol.
+It required all persons living in the City of Tuscaloosa to register with the town marshal for the purpose of serving on the town patrol.
+The mayor would select six names from the list to serve each week and the selected citizens would have to patrol for four nights during that week.

-The Marshal’s duties were expanded to include street repair and ringing the town bell each night at 9 p.m.
-The Marshal was paid $430 quarterly for his duties.
+The marshal’s duties were expanded to include street repair and ringing the town bell each night at 9 p.m.
+Marshals were paid $430 quarterly for their duties.

-Due to the ineffectiveness of the town patrol another city ordinance was passed in 1843 establishing the City Guards, which were two paid patrol officers, earning $15 a month to patrol at night augmenting the town patrol.
+Due to the ineffectiveness of the town patrol, another city ordinance was passed in 1843 establishing the city guards, which consisted of two paid patrol officers.
+They earned $15 a month to patrol at night, and it augmented the town patrol.

 The position was paid although still appointed monthly.
-For paying the mayor $2 you could be excused from serving on the City Guard for a year.
+For paying the mayor $2, you could be excused from serving as a city guard for a year.

 With Tuscaloosa growing in size, the newly formed Tuscaloosa Police Department had to grow and change with the needs of this growing city.
-In 1910, TPD established a mounted patrol.
-In 1917, a Ford was purchased for TPD for $390.30, becoming our first patrol car.
+In 1910 TPD established a mounted patrol.
+In 1917 a Ford was purchased for TPD for $390.30, becoming our first patrol car.
 The first motorcycle was added in 1920.
-TPD officers were being paid $60 per month, and were each given a house phone at the City’s expense.
+TPD officers were paid $60 per month and were each given a house phone at the City’s expense.
 The Chief of Police was paid $75 a month.

 Chief H.D.
 Billingsley

 The budget for the department in 1931 was $26,687.
-Many advancements were made during Chief Billingsley’s tenure.
-Among the most notable advancements was; That a City jail was built around this time to help house arrestees.
+Many advancements were made during Chief H.D.
+Billingsley’s tenure.
+Among the most notable advancements was the construction of a city jail.

-The first traffic light was installed at 15th Street and Hackberry Lane in 1945.
-It would be followed with the first parking meter in 1947.
+The first traffic light was installed at 15th St. and Hackberry Lane in 1945.
+It was followed with the first parking meter in 1947.
 A total of 750 meters were installed.

-The establishment of a Detective Bureau, that later became the Criminal Investigation Division.
-Chief Billingsley also took advantage of federal training and networking and sent the Captain of Detectives to the FBI National Academy to train.
-Since that time numerous command staff members have attended and graduated the FBINA, including Chief Steve Anderson as well as three other current command staff members.
+A Detective Bureau was established, which later became the Criminal Investigation Division.
+Chief Billingsley also took advantage of federal training and networking and sent the Captain of Detectives to the FBI National Academy (FBINA) to train.
+Since that time numerous command staff members have attended and graduated from the FBINA, including Chief Steve Anderson as well as three other current command staff members.

-The training of officers at TPD became of utmost importance in the late 50s, and that trend continues today.
+Officer training at TPD became of utmost importance in the late 1950s, and that trend continues today.

 Chief W.C.
 Tompkins

-Chief Tompkins stressed public service, starting many traditional courtesy details performed today by TPD, such as funeral escorts and school crossing guards.
+Chief W.C.
+Tompkins stressed public service, and he introduced many traditional courtesy details that are still performed today by TPD, such as funeral escorts and school crossing guards.
 (TPD discontinued funeral escorts after the accidental death of Officer Trevor Phillips in 2011.)